CedarsDSN/Galaxy_tutorial/docs/source/Tertiary analysis/Analysis of differential gene expression/Identification of differentially expressed genes.rst

 * This allows you to edit the "FactorName"

-* Enter the first factor name that you want to include (For example, Treatment)
+* Enter the factor name that you want to include (For example, Treatment)

 * Under the "factor level" of this "FactorName", click the edit button next to "Specify a factor level, typical values could be 'tumor', 'normal', 'treated' or 'control'"